 DOs, on the other hand, see the body as an integrated whole and treat health issues accordingly.
 Because of this holistic view, they usually focus more on prevention.
 They may also make more lifestyle recommendations compared to MDs.

 Some MDs may also take a holistic approach to medicine, but not all of them will.
-Holistic health is the basis of osteopathic medicine, so all DOs will use this approach.
+Holistic health is the basis of osteopathic medicine, so many DOs will use this approach.

 Patient visits.
 One study found that around 19% of doctor's visits were to DOs, and 81% were to MDs.
 Depending on where you live or who you are, you may be more or less likely to see a DO or MD.